APNIC-Labs/draft-kskroll-sentinel/README.md

    If any one of the preconditions is not met, the resolver MUST NOT alter the DNS response based on the mechanism in this document.

+   Note that the <key-tag> is specified in the DNS label as unsigned decimal integer (as described in [RFC4034], section 5.3), but zero- padded to five digits (for example, a Key Tag value of 42 would be represented in the label as 00042).
+The precise specification of the special labels above should be followed exactly.
+For example, a label that does not include a Key Tag zero-padded to five digits does not match this specification, and should not be processed as if they did -- in other words, such queries should be handled as any other label and not according to Section 2.2.

 2.2.
 Special Processing